brunolima64/moviePoster-ReactJS/README.md

 <h2>Description</h2>
 <br/>
 <p>
   This is a React project created with Vite.
-The application's goal is to query a free API from TMDB and list movie posters dynamically and simply.
+The application's goal is to query a free API from TMDB and list movie posters dynamically and simply.</br>

+  <strong>Link to test the project:</strong> https://movie-poster-react-js-cc2x.vercel.app/
 </p>
 <br/>